What are grief and loss?

 Is it depression?

 Grief and depression are quite different but they can appear similar as they can both lead to feelings of intense sadness, insomnia, poor appetite and weight loss.
 Depression stands out from grief as being more persistent, with constant feelings of emptiness and despair and a difficulty feeling pleasure or joy.

-If you notice that depression symptoms continue, or your grief begins to get in the way of how you live, work, share relationships or live day-to-day then you it is important to get support or professional help.
+If you notice that depression symptoms continue, or your grief begins to get in the way of how you live, work, share relationships or live day-to-day, then it's important to get support or professional help.